-The TFB Series of Magnum Fuse Blocks/Fuses are used to protect the battery bank, inverter, and cables from damage caused by DC short circuits and overloads.
-They include a slow-blow, high current Class-T fuse with mounting block and protective cover.
-The fuse sizes are available in 300 and 400 amps.
+The Magnum Fuse/Fuse-blocks are used to protect the battery bank, inverter, and cables from damage caused by DC short circuits and overloads.
+They include a slow-blow fuse with mounting block and protective cover.
+The 125 and 200 amp models use an ANL type fuse and the 300 and 400 amp models use a Class-T fuse.